taosdata/TDengine/README.md

 ./build/bin/taosd -c test/cfg
 ```

-In another terminal, use the TDengine shell to connect the server:
+In another terminal, use the TDengine CLI to connect the server:

 ```bash
 ./build/bin/taos -c test/cfg